The Ultimate Guide to Cannabis Consumer Education

 One of the first challenges new - and even experienced consumers face is choosing between the many product types available.
 Each method of consumption has its own characteristics, including how quickly the effects set in, how long they last, and how intense they feel.

 By understanding these product types, consumers can choose the method that best fits their lifestyle, tolerance, and goals.
-Education ensures people approach cannabis interntionally rather than by trial and error.
+Education ensures people approach cannabis intentionally rather than by trial and error.

 Involving the most traditional form of cannabis, these methods provide a fast onset of effects - often within minutes - making it easier for consumers to guage how much they need as they go.
 However, the effects tend to fade more quickly compared to other products - typically lasting one to three hours.
 Because of this, flower remains one of the most popular choices for both new and experienced users.